Guide to mortgage closing costs: Average mortgage costs and how to keep yours low

 Third party charges

 Third parties don’t work for mortgage lenders, but they provide services necessary to complete the transaction.
-They can include:
+These services include to following.

 Title companies or real estate attorneys check property records to make sure that the seller has the right to transfer ownership to you, or that you have the right to refinance the home.
 Records go back generations and are not always digitized, so this can be a time-consuming process.